chajr/bluetree20/docs/url-conventions.md

 --------------
 Framework has some special markers build in `display_class` to convert them for correct URL depends of chosen framework configuration `rewrite`.
-Thanks that we can easily change that page
+Thanks that we can easily change page URL, because we give only list of pages and parameters into marker, and framework will automatically convert it.
+Whole description of usage that markers can be found in [template](/docs/template.md "Layout and templates") in URL markers section.